 It was a mission that began in the early 2000’s in the sanctuary of an unconventional ministry just miles from the beaches of Brunswick County.
 Open Door Ministries, led by pastor Larry Shreve, found itself at the center of a growing drug epidemic in the surrounding beach communities.

 People seeking hope were attracted by the atmosphere of love and tolerance, encouraged by programs such as Celebrate Recovery, granted scholarships to Christian addiction programs, and eventually housed and fed in rooms transformed to provide a makeshift shelter.
 Behind the scenes there were weekly meetings designed to realize the dream of a recovery campus in their own backyard.
-A Christian recovery movement was beginning to materialize in Brunswick County.
+A Christian recovery movement was beginning to materialize.